The Biblical Blueprint for Surviving a Painful Personal Betrayal-

 Amillennialists are a growing group.
 They do not believe in a tribulation or a rapture per se.
 Instead they believe that Christians are called to live in such a way that their actions bring about righteousness and justice on the earth.
 As people become more righteous and justice becomes more pervasive the reign of Christ will manifest itself over time.
 Amillennialists do not believe in a literal thousand-year reign of Christ rather, they believe the earthly reign of Christ will be strictly figurative.

 It’s just a fact that adherents to each end-time perspective feel equally strongly their interpretation of Scripture is correct and the interpretation best supported by Scripture.
 However, in my experience all end-time views can lead to practical theological and/or spiritual problems of one kind or another.
 Premillennial, pre-tribulation Christians tend to become troubled at the idea there will come a time when the church will universally suffer extreme persecution.
 This is despite the fact Christians have suffered persecution since the beginning and there are a myriad of Bible verses promising Christians will experience suffering and persecution right up until the very end (John 16:23, Matthew 13:21, Matthew 24, Acts 14:21-22, 1st Peter 1:6, James 1:2, 1st Thessalonians 3:1-4).
 Those who subscribe to a post-tribulation rapture theory can become anxious and hyper-focused on making physical preparations for the tribulation (prepping) rather than on reaching the lost for Jesus or being spiritually ready to meet Jesus.
 Amillennialism trusts sinful humans to do things only God’s spirit can do, such as bring about righteousness and justice.
+This can lead to pride and self-satisfaction that doesn’t always seek God for wisdom.

 Our world is getting weirder and scarier everyday.
 That makes it critical we focus on what we do know.
-We do know Jesus IS coming back.
-He will return after a period of moral decline, persecution and apostasy (2nd Timothy 3:1-5, Matthew 24, 2nd Peter 3:3).
+We do know Jesus IS coming back. the Bible says He will return after a period of moral decline, persecution and apostasy (2nd Timothy 3:1-5, Matthew 24, 2nd Peter 3:3).
 It is critical we be spiritually and morally prepared for and enthusiastically await the return of Jesus even in the face of ongoing evil and unrest (1stCorinthians 1:7, Hebrews 9:27-28).
 It is every bit as critical we not allow our own rigid ideas of what the end should look like to shake our faith in the goodness of God.